 In small, uncomplicated estates of intestate decedents, there are two alternatives to a judicial determination of heirship that may be appropriate in some circumstances: a small estate affidavit and an affidavit of heirship.

 In some instances, it may be unnecessary to go to probate court at all.
-For intestate estates consisting solely of real, for example, an affidavit of heirship may be recorded in the county deed records to transfer the property to the decedent’s heirs.
+For intestate estates consisting solely of real estate, for example, an affidavit of heirship may be recorded in the county deed records to transfer the property to the decedent’s heirs.

 • There are outstanding debts or taxes owed by the estate that need to be paid.